Here I am sampling a French Pinot Noir. Would it go with and American style turkey dinner with all the trimmings?

 When it comes to red wine, there is a clear consensus: Pinot Noir, which Wine Blogger Stevie Staciones describes as “lighter in body and softer in palate than Cabernet or Merlot”.

-According to Sunset, a hugely popular lifestyle magazine in the Western United States, Pinot Noir is the perfect fit, and the magazine has lots of company.
+According to Sunset, a hugely popular lifestyle magazine in the Western United States, Pinot Noir is the perfect fit.
+And the magazine has lots of company.

-These characteristics make it the perfect match for a traditional turkey dinner.
+To clarify, these characteristics make it the perfect match for a traditional turkey dinner.

 As for Chardonnay …